WakiMak/trentent.github.io-forked/_posts/2017-06-02-citrix-storefront-performance-testing-and-tuning-part-4-perfmon-counters-pna-logon.md

   - scripting
   - Storefront
 ---
 In looking at the performance of the Citrix Storefront Server, one of the thing I want is to understand what Storefront is doing at each stage of a session life cycle.
-There are two session-types that IÄôm curious about, a web browser based connection and a PNA connection.
-IÄôm going to examine a PNA based connection in this post.
+There are two session-types that I"m curious about, a web browser based connection and a PNA connection.
+I"m going to examine a PNA based connection in this post.
 See this post for a browser based examination.

-Using my powershell script to simulate a user connection I put ÄòpausesÄô between each stage.
+Using my powershell script to simulate a user connection I put "pauses" between each stage.
 I then setup Perfmon to capture counters from the following objects:

 <div id="crayon-59307c29ba4eb079012780" class="crayon-syntax crayon-theme-classic crayon-font-monaco crayon-os-pc print-yes notranslate" data-settings=" minimize scroll-mouseover">
   <pre class="lang:default decode:true">Citrix Dazzle Resources Controller\Image Response Whole Body  Calls / second